w3c/wai-quick-start/source/advocating.html.erb.md

 {:.attach_permalink}
 ## Assess key issues impacting accessibility

-Consider aspects such as awareness, cultural acceptance, availability of experts and tools, and policy implications that are impacting accessibility implementation.
-Also consider the role of key stakeholders, such as designers and developers, decision and policy makers, and people with disabilities; for example, that both producers and users aware of the issues and their relevance.
+Many factors may impact accessibility implementation.
+Consider general awareness, cultural acceptance, availability of experts and tools, and policy implications.
+Key stakeholders play an important role in ensuring an awareness of the issues and their relevance.
+Consider roles such as designers, developers, project managers, senior management and policy makers.

 {::nomarkdown}
 <%= learn_more %>